arcbtc/bowser-bitcoin-hardware-wallet/README.md

 ## SD COMMANDS

-Command to enter into bowser.txt on the SD card.
+Commands to enter into bowser.txt on the SD card.

 Wipe device completely, setup new wallet:<br/>
 ```HARD RESET```